barrucadu/nixfiles/README.markdown

 This is my home server.

-It runs writable instances of the bookdb and bookmarks servers, which have any updates copied across to carcosa hourly; it acts as a NAS; and it runs a few utility services, such as a dashboard of finance information from my hledger journal, and a script to automatically tag and organise new podcast episodes or
+It runs writable instances of the bookdb and bookmarks services, which have any updates copied across to carcosa hourly; it acts as a NAS; and it runs a few utility services, such as a dashboard of finance information from my hledger journal, and a script to automatically tag and organise new podcast episodes or